berarcar/CodeMacros/README.md

 This R script performs an automatic extraction of measures of interest from .csv files.
 The input files are the.csv files given by ImageJ.
 All the files must be in a unique directory.
 For each file, the script retrieves the columns of interest named "Mean1", "Mean2", etc., and calculates a normalized intensity in function of time.
-The output is a file filled with the colums time and normalized intensities calculted for each input file.
+The output is a file filled with the colums "time" and "normalized intensities" calculted for each input file.

 TestR directory

 The TestR directory contains 2 examples files in .csv format on which the R script can be run.
+Each file contains the vesicles in row and all the measures in column.